moroen/ZWave-MQTT-plugin/README.md

 Add the ZWave-MQTT plugin to domoticz, and specify the IP of the MQTT broker

 ## Usage
-Devices will be added to domoticz on the first status change.
+Devices will be (automatically) added to domoticz on the first status change.
 To add a device to domoticz, toggle the device by any other means, like using the zwave control-planel of zwavejs2mqtt.
 Battery devices need to be woken up.
 You can also re-interview nodes and, worst case, re-include but that should not be needed.

 ## Implemented command classes
 - 37 Switch binary